PseudoDevs/IamGhost/bmd5.md

-Last updated: 2024-04-12 05:21:54
+Last updated: 2024-04-12 05:22:27
-Random Quote: Most people are nothing but pawns on a chessboard led by an unknown hand - Noah
+Random Quote: I'd invite you to stay as well, Gustavo, but I don't want my breakfast ruined by all the "ding, ding ding." - Don Eladio